 - warranties could be better: 30-day replacement and 1-year parts

 IMHO: In My Humble Opinion

-It’s not cheap but the DuroStar DS7000Q actually offers the best value of any diesel generator.
-For the money, you won’t find a better one and this one offers great power and reliability.
+It’s not cheap, but the DuroStar DS7000Q actually offers the best value of any diesel generator.
+For the money, you won’t find a better one; it offers great power and reliability.

 2. Generac XD5000E – Cleaner Power, Longer Runtime

-That means the power is clean and smooth so you could probably even use this to power some of your sensitive electronics.
+That means the power is clean and smooth; you could probably even power some of your sensitive electronics.

 - Durable, fully welded 1 1/4" steel frame

 - Yanmar LW Series 435cc air-cooled direct injection, industrial-grade diesel engine

 - Diesel power requires less maintenance, is more efficient, and provides a long life